Last updated on September 1st, 2019 at 07:08 am

 The system can keep track of how much cash is in the drawer at any time, alert staff when a drop needs to be made, and record drops.

-No matter which POS system you choose, you want one that will make your store easier to run, make transactions go faster, track your inventory and do compliance reporting if you sell gas.
+No matter which POS system you choose, you want one that will make your store easier to run, make transactions go faster, track your inventory and do compliance reporting if you sell tobacco products.
+For those who sell gas, you may find some support but the better option would be gas station POS.

 Final Recommendation: Best Convenience Store POS System